 M&S Pet Insurance is actually underwritten by the same company that handles many other pet insurance brands, Royal & Sun Alliance.
 However, not all pet insurers offer the same level of cover and so it’s always important to check out the small print and find out how prices compare and importantly, what existing customers have to say.

 Some breeds of dogs and cats have a propensity for certain genetic conditions.
-This means it is essential to check any pet insurance policies breed exclusion list just to make sure your pet will be fully insured if anything bad happens.
+This means it is essential to check any pet insurance policies breed exclusion list to make sure your pet will be fully insured if anything happens.

 One benefit of M&S pet insurance is that they offer dental injury across their range of plans, although only on the top tier, which is Premier.
 This is not always offered by pet insurance providers, mainly because dental injuries are relatively rare in dog and cats.
 All M&S policies provide cover for euthanising your pet should it be necessary, including cremation or burial.